 Cut the lavender sprigs and hang them upside down to dry for about 1-2 weeks.

-Once dry, crush the lavender sprigs and transfer into a glass jar.
+Once dry, crush the lavender sprigs and transfer them into a glass jar.

 Fill the glass jar with the plant oil, leaving 1-2 inches off the top.